Terms of Service: Key Points

 8.5 Calculating Partial Refund and Deemed Delivery of the Services

-A Partial Refund is a refund only for that portion of the Fee that corresponds to that part of the Services that has not yet been delivered to you.
+Subject to Consumer Law, Partial Refunds do not apply for Non-Accredited Training and a Partial Refund of Fees for Accredited Training is a refund for only that portion of the Fee that corresponds to that part of the Services that has not yet been delivered to you.

 It is important to us that you understand what we mean by “delivered”.
 By “delivered”, we mean any course content that has been made available to you, whether by way of our e-learning platform or face-to-face delivery.
 For this reason, you acknowledge and agree that:

-A Cancellation / Variation Fee of $500 is charged in addition to the Fee in the event you wish or are required* to cancel or vary the provision of the Services outside the Cooling Off Period.
+Subject to Consumer Law, a Cancellation / Variation Fee of $500 is charged in addition to the Fee in the event you wish or are required to cancel or vary the provision of the Services outside the Cooling Off Period.
 The Cancellation / Variation Fee is non-punitive.
 It represents a reasonable estimate of our costs of unenrolling you from our internal systems and, in relation to the provision of training that includes face-to-face learning components, of the losses that we incur and are associated with the place we have held for you in the training course that you have been enrolled in that would otherwise have been occupied had you not filled it.
-If you are entitled to a Partial Refund of your Fee, the Cancellation / Variation Fee is deducted from any Partial Refund.
-If you are entitled to a Full Refund, the Cancellation / Variation Fee is not charged.
+If you are entitled to a Partial Refund of your Fee, you must first pay the Cancellation / Variation Fee before we cease charging you the Fee by way of Periodic Payments.

 If you are enrolled in Accredited Training and you do not meet the 80% minimum attendance requirement for the face-to-face components (or sessions) of your training you will need to pay the Cancellation / Variation Fee.
 Therefore, if you can’t or have not attended 80% of the face-to-face sessions of your training program, you will be required to cancel out of your training program and enrol in a new iteration of that training program and the Cancellation / Variation Fee will be applied.